Professor A. James Link

 Current graduate students

-Alan is a fourth year graduate student in the Link Lab.
+Alan is a sixth-year graduate student in the Link Lab.
 He grew up in Westfield, New Jersey and graduated from the University of Pennsylvania in 2010 with a B.S. in Chemical and Biomolecular Engineering.
 As an undergraduate, Alan did research in the areas of biotechnology and protein engineering and interned at Centocor, where he worked on cell line development.
 Alan is co-advised by Professor Link and Professor Stanislav Shvartsman.
 His research focuses on protein interactions involved in the MAPK signaling pathway.

 Caitlin Allen hails from New Mexico, where she obtained a B.S. in Chemical Engineering from the New Mexico Institute of Mining and Techonology.
 She has worked for five years as a technical intern at Sandia National Laboratories, and spent two years studying liposomal drug delivery at her undergrad.
 Her current research project examines the effects of selective mutagenesis on the structure and antibacterial properties of lasso peptides.

-Joe is a second year graduate student in the Molecular Biology department.
+Joe is a fourth-year graduate student in the Molecular Biology department.
 He grew up in Fort Ann, NY and moved across upstate NY to attend Colgate University, where he received a B.A. in biochemistry.
 Before coming to Princeton, Joe spent time doing research at the NIH and Colgate during undergraduate as well as two years as a technician at Memorial Sloan Kettering working in a crystallography lab.
 Outside of lab, he likes to read or go biking.

 Current undergraduate students

 Kenneth Hubbell '16